 - Two jars that fit inside the skates

-- Ribbon, pinecones and other decorations like bells, seed pods,
+- Ribbon, pinecones and other decorations

 Clean the skates and replace the laces with heavy-duty or double-ply garden twine.
+Leave enough twine at the ends so you can hang them from your door.

 Find two small jars that will fit inside the skates.
 They will keep your greens in place and also hold water (optional) to keep them fresh.
+They won’t be seen, so don’t worry about how they look.
+Opt for something you already have to keep this project easy and low-cost.

-Select an assortment of greens from the garden (holly, cedar, salal, etc.) and tie into two neat bundles.
+Select an assortment of greens from the garden (holly, cedar, salal, etc.) and tie them into two neat bundles.
 Place the bundles in the jars and trim the ends until you have a pleasing display.

 Decorate your skate swag with more ribbon, pinecones, and ornaments and then hang it in place on your front door or potting shed.
+An over-the-door wreath hanger is a great way to hang it on your front door without needing to put in a screw or nail.

 Be sure to grab a copy of Everyday Eden: 100+ Fun, Green Garden Projects for the Whole Family to Enjoy.
 The book is filled with projects using inexpensive, often recycled, materials and easy techniques.
 This lively collection of garden projects and practices will delight beginner and experienced green thumbs alike.